ipfs/ipfs-docs/docs/how-to/work-with-pinning-services.md

 There are a number of commercial pinning services that make it easy for you to purchase pinning capacity for your important files, some of which include Pinata, Temporal, Infura, and others.
 Each of these third-party services has its own unique interface for pinning files and managing those pins; this could include a GUI, an API, CLI commands, or other tooling.

-However, you don't need to learn new commands or tools if your pinning service of choice supports vendor-agnostic [IPFS Pinning Service API](https://ipfs.github.io/pinning-services-api-spec/) specification – those services are supported within IPFS itself through the command line: `ipfs pin remote --help`
+However, you don't need to learn new commands or tools if your pinning service of choice supports the vendor-agnostic [IPFS Pinning Service API](https://ipfs.github.io/pinning-services-api-spec/) specification.
+Those services are supported within IPFS itself through the command line: `ipfs pin remote --help`.

 As of January 2021, [Pinata](https://pinata.cloud/) supports the [IPFS Pinning Service API endpoint](https://pinata.cloud/documentation#PinningServicesAPI), with more pinning services on the way!
 [Learn how to create your own →](#create-your-own-pinning-service)